YottaDB/YDBDoc/ProgGuide/functions.rst

    $ZJOBEXAM([expr1[,expr2]])

-Returns the full specification of the file specified by the optional expr1 argument into which the function places a ZSHOW output specified by expr2.
+Returns the full specification of the file specified by the optional expr1 argument into which the function places a `ZSHOW <commands.html#zshow>`_ output specified by expr2.
 The return value is the name of the file.
 YottaDB reports each $ZJOBEXAM() to the operator log facility, along with its file specification.

 The optional expr1 argument is a template output device specification.
 It can be a device, a file directory, or a file name.
 The template is an expression that is pre-processed to create a file specification as the target for the ZSHOW.
-The preprocessing is equivalent to $ZPARSE(), as illustrated by the following M code:
+The preprocessing is equivalent to :ref:`zparse-function`, as illustrated by the following M code:

 .. code-block:: none

    set deffn="YDB_JOBEXAM.ZSHOW_DMP\_"_$JOB\_"_"_<cntr>
    set filespec=$zparse(expr1,"",deffn)

-The $ZJOBEXAM() does not trigger error processing except when there is a problem storing its return value, so no error is reported to the process until after any dump is complete.
+$ZJOBEXAM() does not trigger error processing except when there is a problem storing its return value, so no error is reported to the process until after any dump is complete.
 In the event of any error encountered during the $ZJOBEXAM(), YottaDB sends an appropriate message to operator log facility and returns control to the caller.
 Note that this special error handling applies only to the $ZJOBEXAM(), and is not a property of the $ZINTERRUPT interrupt handler, which uses $ZJOBEXAM() by default.

 Defaulting to :code:`"*"`, expr2 specifies the :ref:`zshow-info-codes` of data to be included in the output.
 To specify expr2 while allowing expr1 to default, specify :code:`""` as the value of expr1.
 Invalid codes in expr2 are ignored, and can result in empty dump files.